wren-lang/wren/doc/site/maps.markdown

 <pre class="snippet">
 {
-  "George": "Harrison",
-  "John":   "Lennon",
-  "Paul":   "McCartney",
-  "Ringo":  "Starr"
+  "maple":  "Sugar Maple (Acer Saccharum)",
+  "larch":  "Alpine Larch (Larix Lyallii)",
+  "oak":    "Red Oak (Quercus Rubra)",
+  "fir":    "Fraser Fir (Abies Fraseri)"
 }
 </pre>

-This creates a map that associates the first name of each Beatle with his last name.
+This creates a map that associates a type of tree (key) to a specific tree within that family (value).
 Syntactically, in a map literal, keys can be any literal, a variable name, or a parenthesized expression.
 Values can be any expression.
 Here, we're using string literals for both keys and values.

 *Semantically*, values can be any object, and multiple keys may map to the same value.

 Keys have a few limitations.
 They must be one of the immutable built-in [value types][] in Wren.
 That means a number, string, range, bool, or `null`.
-You can also use a [class object][] as a key.
+You can also use a [class object][] as a key (not an instance of that class, the actual class itself).

 [value types]: values.html
 [class object]: classes.html